Xela3026/yabbr-docs/docs/yabbr-chat/chat.md

 #### Recent Bookings

 Any recent bookings that have occured with this contact will appear here.
-See [Bookings](#bookings) for more info about booking.
+See [Bookings](#bookings) for more info about bookings.

-Missing Documentation.
-Work In Progress.

 ### Actions